-That’s really the whole point of normalization — the rest is just a set of rules for deciding which column belongs where so each fact is stored in only one place.
+In a denormalized table you must manually update both rows when the office changes; miss one and you get the contradiction above.
+In a 3NF design, you update exactly 1 row.
+That is the whole point — the rest of normalization is just rules for deciding which column belongs where so each fact is stored in only one place.

 Functional Dependency — The Criterion for Normalization